alxmrs/website/_posts/2019-07-12-getting-back-my-domain.md

 Sometime around the end of high school or early college, after adopting MaskMe, I thought to myself, "I should buy my personal domain before [another Alex Rosengarten](https://www.facebook.com/public/Alex-Rosengarten) beats me to it."

+So I did.
+But I had the *brilliant* idea to make the account holding my domains as anonymous as possible.
+You know, just in case I wanted to buy *other* domains where I would *need* anonymity (spoiler: this never happened).
+I filled out my account information without my actual email, name, or phone number, but at least a real credit card.

+Fast forward several years.